GROWING GREAT KIDS

 Important: On the day before your camper is to check into camp, ask yourself the following questions.
 If you answer YES to any of the following questions, you should stay home per the guidance of the ACA and CDC.
 You and your camper will also be asked these questions upon arrival.

-- Have you or anyone in your household traveled out of the country or to a high risk area in the last 14 days?
+Have you or anyone in your household traveled out of the country or to a domestic hot spot in the last 14 days?

-- Have you or anyone in your household had close contact* with or cared for anyone being tested or confirmed COVID-19 in the last 14 days?
+Have you or anyone in your household had close contact* with or cared for anyone confirmed COVID-19 in the last 14 days?

 • You spent a PROLONGED period of time in the same room without medical grade PPE.